Charlotte Bronte Quotes

 About Author

-Charlotte Nicholls (née Brontë; 21 April 1816 – 31 March 1855), commonly known as Charlotte Brontë (, commonly ), was an English novelist and poet, the eldest of the three Brontë sisters who survived into adulthood and whose novels became classics of English literature.
-She is best known for her novel Jane Eyre, which she published under the male pseudonym Currer Bell.
-Jane Eyre went on to become a success in publication, and is widely held in high regard in the gothic fiction genre of literature.
+Charlotte Nicholls (née Brontë; 21 April 1816 – 31 March 1855), commonly known as Charlotte Brontë (, commonly ), was an English novelist and poet, and was the elder sister of Emily, Anne and Branwell Brontë.
+She is best known for her novel Jane Eyre, which was published under the pseudonym Currer Bell.
+Jane Eyre was a success on publication, and has since become known as a classic of English literature.

-Brontë was the last to die of all her siblings.
-She became pregnant shortly after her wedding in June 1854 but died on 31 March 1855, almost certainly from hyperemesis gravidarum, a complication of pregnancy which causes excessive nausea and vomiting.
+In 1854, Charlotte married Arthur Bell Nicholls, her father's curate.
+She became pregnant shortly after her wedding in June 1854, but died on 31 March 1855, possibly of tuberculosis, although there is evidence that she may have died from hyperemesis gravidarum, a complication of pregnancy.

-Brontë was the last to die of all her siblings.
-She became pregnant shortly after her wedding in June 1854 but died on 31 March 1855, almost certainly from hyperemesis gravidarum, a complication of pregnancy which causes excessive nausea and vomiting.
+In 1854, Charlotte married Arthur Bell Nicholls, her father's curate.
+She became pregnant shortly after her wedding in June 1854, but died on 31 March 1855, possibly of tuberculosis, although there is evidence that she may have died from hyperemesis gravidarum, a complication of pregnancy.

 She sang, as requested.
 There was much about love in the ballad: faithful love that refused to abandon its object; love that disaster could not shake; love that, in calamity, waxed fonder, in poverty...